macwoj/interview_prep/devops.md

 You type → Shell parses → Finds command → Forks → Executes → Waits → Shows result
 ```

+# Whats an inode
+- An inode (index node) in Linux is a data structure used by file systems (like ext4, xfs, etc.) to store metadata about a file or directory — but not the file’s name or its actual data.

 # Linux commands

 - uname -a